BrowserBox/BrowserBox/README.md

 If you're a developer you can include a "BrowserView" in any other web application (for non-commercial use only).

 If you're like to deploy this in your org, or for a for-profit project, write me: cris@dosycorp.com Or keep an eye out for the cloud service, coming soon.
 Official government use OK without purchase (also for university/public institution researchers, journalists and not-for-profits), as long as deployment is done in-house (or using Dosyago Corporation, not by other contractors, nor part of a paid deployment).
 If you're in government and you'd like to deploy this and want help, contact me for help or to discuss a deployment contract.

+## Contributing

+Hi there! :wave: :smiley: It's great that you'd want to contribute, but unfortunately I'd need you to sign a CLA which you might consider an issue :biohazard: I'm sorry, I'm sure you probably feel this is a stupid and inconvenient burden for you.
+If that is not impossible for you tho, and you're cool with that, then email me or please know that your PR will be closed unless you sign that.
+If you want to sign a CLA, have a read of it and if it's acceptable to you, sign it so you can contribute.
+In general terms, a CLA is a transfer of copyright and all rights (even moral rights) to your contributions to me and my company.
+The reason for this is to ensure there are no risks to me to license or sell this version to customers or others in future.

 ## Releases

 [Get the latest binary release](https://github.com/cris691/ViewFinder/releases)